Jako/PDFResource/core/components/pdfresource/docs/index.md

 # PDFresource

-PDFresource is a MODX Revolution extra that converts resources to PDF files using mPDF (http://www.mpdf1.com/).
+PDFresource is a MODX Revolution extra that converts resources to PDF files using [mPDF](http://www.mpdf1.com/).

 ### Requirements